Nosheen Khan – Head of Year 10

 which may be examined as a further GCSE subject at the end of Yr11.

-The School timetable is organised over one week and each GCSE course is taught for 4 45 minute periods over the week.
-All students also participate in Physical Education lessons, and have one tutorial lesson each week.
+The School timetable is organised over two weeks and each GCSE course is taught for 5 65 minute periods over the two weeks.
+All students also participate in Physical Education lessons, and have one Social and Emotional Learning lesson each week.

-All GCSE courses are studied at the ‘Higher Tier’ level, and include both Controlled Assessments and final examinations.
+All GCSE courses are studied at the ‘Higher Tier’ level and include both Controlled Assessments and final examinations.
 Controlled Assessments have replaced coursework and require students to complete work at school under supervised conditions, with limited support from their teachers.
+All subjects must be studied and taught within timetabled lessons within school.
+The school does not accept private candidates for examinations.